 Postive faecal occult blood test – for example through the National Bowel Cancer Screening Program.
 This is a screening test, and a positive result almost always warrants colonoscopy as those with a positive test have an increased risk of colonic polyps, and indeed a small risk of bowel cancer at colonoscopy.
 If bowel cancer is detected, it is often found at an early stage where it can be much more easily treated.

 Iron deficiency anaemia – This may be due to bleeding from the gut even in the absence of symptoms.
 Depending upon the history and blood test results, further investigation is usually warranted.
 Clinical update about iron deficiency.

 Inflammatory bowel disease – Crohn’s disease and ulcerative colitis.
 The aim of treatment is to maximise the patient’s quality of life and minimise the risk of complications in the long term.
-Treatment of inflammatory bowel disease is often complicated and treatment by a specialist with an interest is inflammatory bowel disease is warranted in almost all cases
+Treatment of inflammatory bowel disease is often complex and treatment by a specialist with an interest is inflammatory bowel disease is warranted in almost all cases.
+Information sheet

 Gastro-oesophageal reflux (GORD) – reflux of acid from the stomach into the oesophagus, often causing heartburn or indigestion.
 In some cases reflux can lead to reflux oesophagitis (inflammation of the oesophagus).
 Those with poorly controlled reflux are at risk of developing Barrett’s oesophagus (a change in the lining of the lower oesophagus which has an increased risk of cancer of the oesophagus in the long term).
-Surveillance gastroscopy every 2-3 years should be considered for patients with proven Barrett’s oesophagus
+Surveillance gastroscopy every 2-3 years should be considered for patients with proven Barrett’s oesophagus.
+Information sheet about reflux

 Swallowing difficulties (‘dysphagia’).
 This has a broad differential diagnosis, including oesophageal strictures, oesophageal cancer, oesophageal motility problems and eosinophilic oesophagitis.
-The latter is an allergic disorder of the oesophagus and may be treated with ingested corticosteroid preparations or dietary manipulation in selected cases
+Dysphagia is almost always an indication for diagnostic gastroscopy